js76-designer/StaxTech_Project_1/README.md

-For this program I used Exchange Rate API from Fast Forex API website Website Link : https://www.fastforex.io/
+For this program I used Exchange Rate API from Fast Forex API website.
+Website Link : https://www.fastforex.io/